NoridelHerron/NoridelHerron/README.md

 ## 🚧 Projects

 **Superscalar CPU – Completed to Scope** (Private) Explores instruction-level parallelism through dual-issue execution, advanced hazard detection, and modular stage design.
 All major components are integrated and verified with 10K–100K randomized test cases.
 Hazard resolution is complete.
-I'm considering adding more pipeline stages, plus branching, flush, and jump once I finish other learning goals — including exploring direct-mapped, associative, 2-way, and 4-way caches.

 **LearnToBuildCPU – Refactor Project – In Progress** (Public) A clean, modular, and tri-language (VHDL, Verilog, SystemVerilog) redesign of my pipelined CPU.
 Includes guided tasks, documentation, waveform/test summaries, and test infrastructure for learners and contributors.
 While some parts are optimized and centralized, others are intentionally left modular or locally declared — offering room for exploration and hands-on refactoring.
 A VHDL version is synthesizable on FPGA; contributions using Verilog/SV are welcome.